Concordat of 1953: Terms

+There were later conflicts about the terms.

+The police argued that its violation of sanctuary was excused as "urgent need".

+The Church extended, however, this sanctuary to the premises of Catholic Action and other catholic associations.

 Aftermath

 Following the election of Pope John XXIII in 1958 and the Second Vatican Council (1962-1965), the relationship between the Catholic Church and Franco began to deteriorate: this became apparent during the reign of Pope Paul VI (1963-1978).
 In 1968, the Pope asked Franco to surrender the right to put forward candidates for episcopal ordination, but the Generalissimo refused, citing his own moral obligation to provide for the moral welfare of his country.

+As the opposition to the regime increased among the priests, from 1968 the dissidents were jailed at the Concordat Prison of Zamora.

 With the death of Franco in 1975 and Spain's subsequent transition to democracy, the Concordat was changed and amended several times.
 In 1976, a convention between the Spanish government and the Holy See abolished the right to nominate bishops for the Spanish head of state.
 In 1978, the new democratic constitution that brought Francoism to a final end established the principle of religious neutrality (aconfesionalidad) of the Spanish state and the complete freedom of religion for its citizens.
-In 1979, another convention between the Spanish government and the Holy See changed the law regarding financial aspects and public subsidies for the Catholic church.
+In 1979, another convention between the Spanish government and the Holy See changed the law regarding financial aspects and pub lic subsidies for the Catholic church.